Scarlett100/tech257_azure_linux/intro_to_azure/load_testing/load.md

 ![alt text](<Screenshot 2024-03-14 at 14.34.00.png>)

-Create a CPU usage alert for your app instance → you should get a notification sent your email
+# Create a CPU usage alert for your app instance

 step one: alert rule